Jaewon-Oh/Jaewon-Oh/README.md

 - 👋 Hi, I’m @Jaewon-Oh
 - 👀 I’m interested in psycholinguistics and neurolinguistics
-- 🌱 I’m currently learning linguistics with some experimental methods such as EEG
+- 🌱 I’m currently majoring in linguistics at Seoul National University and also learning some experimental methods such as EEG
-- 💞️ I’m looking to collaborate on linguistic experiments and neural decoding
+- 💞️ I’m looking to collaborate on linguistic experiments
 - 📫 You can reach me via my email : ann0207@naver.com

 <!---